Manushi Chhillar: Acting career

-Chhillar made her Bollywood debut with Yash Raj Films's project, Samrat Prithviraj directed by Chandraprakash Dwivedi.
-The film is based on Prithviraj Raso, an epic poem composed in Braj Bhasha language about the life of Prithviraj Chauhan, a Rajput king from the Chahamana dynasty.
-After several auditions and trails, she was cast in the film as the Princess of Kannauj, Sanyogita, Prithviraj's wife.
-She will star alongside Akshay Kumar, who will portray the titular role Prithviraj.

-The film was initially scheduled to release on the occasion of Diwali in 2020, but was postponed due to COVID-19 pandemic.
-Elaborating her role, Chhillar stated: "It's a huge responsibility to play princess Sanyogita, a powerful personality who stood up for what is right and took the most important decisions of her life herself."
+Chhillar signed a three-film deal contract with Yash Raj Films, and made her debut with Samrat Prithviraj.
+After several auditions and trails, she was cast in the film as the Princess of Kannauj, Prithviraj's (played by Akshay Kumar) wife.
+Elaborating her role, Chhillar stated, "It's a huge responsibility to play princess Sanyogita, a powerful personality who stood up for what is right and took the most important decisions of her life herself".
+The film was a box office failure and her performance received negative reviews from critics.